NCIEVS/evsrestapi-client-SDK/python-examples/README.md

 ## Sample Python Calls

 The following examples are exhibited by various unit tests defined in the code in `python-examples`.
+All commands to run these tests should be run from that directory.

 * [Get terminologies](#get-terminologies)
 * [Get concept by code (minimal information)](#get-concept-by-code-minimal-information)

 ### Get terminologies

-`MetadataTests.testGetTerminologies()` - Return all loaded terminologies currently hosted by the API.
+Return all loaded terminologies currently hosted by the API.

+Command: `pytest test_Metadata_Tests.py::test_get_all_terminologies`

 ```{.python}
 2020-04-28T19:36:53-04:00 INFO  : Get Terminologies